 WASHINGTON, July 23 (UPI) -- International sanctions still inhibit Iran's ability to attract foreign investments to its energy sector, the U.S. Energy Information Administration said.

 EIA, the statistical arm of the Energy Department, updated its country profile for Iran.
 The report, published one day after the U.S. Treasury Department said sanctions relief for Iran will continue through November, said investors may face restrictions in Iran's energy sector.
+"International sanctions continue to affect foreign investment in Iran's energy sector, limiting the technology and expertise needed to expand the capacity at oil and natural gas fields and reverse production declines," the report said.

 Iran under the terms of an agreement reached with Western powers in November 2013 secured relief from some sanctions on its energy sector in exchange for a pledge to curb its nuclear research activity.